-To help break down the big world of BJJ I’ve come up with a simple A-Z that will help anyone with basic concepts, submissions, fighters and attiudes in the sport.
+To help break down the big world of BJJ for beginners I’ve come up with a simple A-Z that will help anyone with basic concepts, submissions, fighters and attitudes in the sport.

 Brazilian Jiu-Jitsu A-Z

 For me, this was the first submission that I ever learned, and probably will be yours.
 If you’ve ever watched any judo or movies, then this is already a very recognisable move.

 This is a move done from a guard called De La Riva (explained later).
 It allows the guy on the floor to attack a standing or crouching opponent, in order to attack the back position, which is one of the move offensive positions in BJJ.
 Don’t worry, this is an advanced move and it’s something you shouldn’t need to worry about when you’re a bjj beginner, but when you first start, you’ll probably end up being attacked with this by higher grades.

 Position before a submission is a big saying when you start BJJ and it’s one you’ll hear a lot.
 The basic principles of BJJ come down to control, to attack your opponent, you need control, to escape a submission you’ll need control.

 Learning this at the start of your BJJ journey will help you become a better fighter, faster.

 D is for De La Riva

 Named after the black belt De La Riva, you’ll probably encounter this move during rolling.
 It’s a form of an open guard that may look un-effective, but in fact, allows you to control your opponent very well.